 - Develop a visually-oriented webpage with an embedded, captioned video for your online class.

-Participants in this course can seek optional professional development/continuing education credits by dual-enrolling in TEC 1850 at Fresno Pacific University.
+Participants in this course can seek optional graduate-level university credits by dual-enrolling in TEC 1850 at Fresno Pacific University.
 A separate fee due to FPU will apply.

 Dropping a Course

 We know that sometimes even the best-laid plans go awry.
 If you find you need to drop your @ONE course, please: